fulcrumgenomics/fqtk/CONTRIBUTING.md

 ## Updating the README

-The repository README contains a copy of the `fqtk demux` usage.
-This usage must be manually kept in sync with the tool, and the project's GitHub Actions enforce synchronization between the two.
+The repository README contains a copy of the `fqtk demux` usage, which must be manually kept in sync with the tool.

-To refresh the README after updating the tool's arguments or docstring, run the included script:
+When updating the tool's arguments or docstring, refresh the README by running the included script:

 ```console
 bash .github/scripts/update-docs.sh
 ```

+GitHub Actions will verify that the README remains up-to-date, and commits with outdated usage will fail CI.